Grand Duke George Alexandrovich of Russia: Death

 The news reached Nicholas by telegram, who had the difficult task of telling their family.
 Grand Duke Konstantin Konstantinovich wrote, "Everyone was struck, as if by lightning, by this sad and unexpected news.
 Queen Victoria wrote to Nicholas II, "Pray to accept the expression of my sincerest sympathy in this great sorrow, for I know the affection you had for your poor brother Georgy, whose life was so sad and lonely."
 The Dowager Empress telegraphed Queen Victoria, "Thank you so much for kind sympathy in this terrible sudden bereavement...
 My poor dearest son died quite alone.
-Am heartbroken."
+I am heartbroken."

-On 14 July 1899, George was laid to rest in the St. Peter and Paul Cathedral in Saint Petersburg, not far from his late father, Alexander III.
-When the coffin was put down into the tomb, Maria Feodorovna stood next to Xenia, holding her arm-in-arm, but quickly left the service as a result of her grief.
+On 14 July 1899 George was laid to rest in the St. Peter and Paul Cathedral in Saint Petersburg, not far from his late father, Alexander III.
+When the coffin was lowered into the tomb, Maria Feodorovna stood next to Xenia holding her arm-in-arm, but quickly left the service as a result of her grief.
 Maria retrieved George's hat and took it with her as she left in-carriage.

 Legacy

-George's title as Heir Presumptive was passed to his younger brother, Michael, until the birth, in 1904, of Nicholas' son, Alexei.
-In 1910, Michael named his newborn son, George, after his late brother.
+George's title as heir presumptive was passed to his younger brother Michael until the birth of Nicholas' son Alexei in 1904.
+In 1910 Michael named his newborn son George after his late brother.

 DNA evidence

-Decades later, George's body was disinterred from the grave in the Cathedral of St. Peter and Paul so that a sample of DNA could be taken from the remains to see whether the skeletal remains belonged to his older brother, Nicholas II.
-The DNA sample obtained from the Grand Duke's remains indicated that he was closely related to the DNA sample from the remains, confirming their identity.
+Decades later, George's body was disinterred from the grave in the Cathedral of St. Peter and Paul so that a sample of DNA could be taken from his remains to determine whether some unidentified skeletal remains belonged to his older brother, Nicholas II.
+The DNA sample obtained from the Grand Duke's remains indicated that he was closely related to the DNA sample from the other remains, confirming their identity.
 After the completion of DNA testing, the remains of Grand Duke George Alexandrovich were once again laid to rest not far from those of his older brother and family.